×

 When we asked people living in Taiwan what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Taiwan is generally quite pleasant.
 The country is known for its friendly people, delicious food, and vibrant culture.
 Expats and digital nomads can find plenty of opportunities to explore the country's many attractions, from its stunning natural landscapes to its bustling cities.
 The cost of living is also relatively low, making it an attractive destination for those looking to live and work abroad.
-Additionally, Taiwan is a great place to learn Mandarin, as the language is widely spoken and there are plenty of language schools and resources available," explained one expat living in Taiwan.
+Additionally, Taiwan is a great place to learn Mandarin, as the language is widely spoken and there are plenty of language schools and resources available," said one expat in Taiwan.

 AGS Worldwide Movers